slipx06/sunsynk-power-flow-card/README.md

 # Sunsynk-Power-Flow-Card

 An animated Home Assistant card to emulate the power flow that's shown on the Sunsynk Inverter screen.
-You can use this for Deye as well as other Inverters as long as you have the required sensor data.
+You can use this for most Inverters (Sunsynk, Deye, Solis, Lux and Goodwe) as long as you have the required sensor data.
 See the [WIKI](https://github.com/slipx06/sunsynk-power-flow-card/wiki) for integration methods and examples.

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=slipx06&repository=sunsynk-power-flow-card&category=plugin)
  ![GitHub release (latest by date)](https://img.shields.io/github/v/release/slipx06/sunsynk-power-flow-card?style=for-the-badge) <a href="https://www.buymeacoffee.com/slipx" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="28" width="120"></a>